learn-co-curriculum/uci-mod-1-css-grid-lab/README.md

 * `fr` - Represents a _fraction_ unit.
 Using `fr` will set a cell's width or height based on the total number of fractions used.
-A setting of `1fr 2fr 1fr 1fr` will result in each fraction being 20% of grid container, with the second cell being twice as large
+A setting of `1fr 2fr 1fr 1fr` will result in each fraction being 20% of the grid container, with the second cell being twice as large
 * `%` - You can use percentages for each row or column in a template.
 These will act similar to `fr` units.
 It is possible to mix and match units in these